 Sample Salesforce connection that uses my Salesforce login credentials.

-- In the upper right, click Create to see that the connection you created is now available.
+- Click Save to see that the connection you created is now available.
 If you entered the example name, you would see that SF Connect 1 appears as a connection that you can choose to add to an integration.

-In an integration, you can connect to Salesforce to start or finish the integration, or in the middle of an integration.
-To connect to Salesforce, add a Salesforce connection to the integration.
+In an integration, you can connect to Salesforce in the middle of a flow or to start or finish a simple integration.
+To do this, add a Salesforce connection to the integration.

-- On the page that displays available connections, click the Salesforce connection that you want to add to the integration.
-When the integration uses the connection you select to connect to Salesforce, Fuse Online uses the credentials defined in that connection.
+- Click the Salesforce connection that you want to add to the flow.
+When the integration uses the connection that you select to connect to Salesforce, Fuse Online uses the credentials defined in that connection.

-- Click the action that you want the selected connection to perform.
-Each Salesforce connection that you add to an integration performs only the action you choose.
+- Select the action that you want the selected connection to perform.
+Each Salesforce connection that you add to a flow performs only the action you choose.

 - Specify the Salesforce object that the action operates on, for example, it might be a contact, lead or price book entry.
 Click in the Object field to select from a list of Salesforce objects or enter the name of the object.

-- Click Done to add the connection to the integration.
+- Click Next to add the connection to the flow.